We’re sharing the super simple housekeeping habits we practice every day!

 - Wipe down the kitchen countertops after every snack and meal.

-- A 15-minute clutter catcher sweep each night.
+- A 15-minute clutter catcher each night.

-- Complete one chore per day even on Saturdays.
+- Complete one chore per day, even on Saturdays.

 - Review the following days to do list/priorities list each night.

-Here’s the thing…there is not one item on this list that takes us over 15 minutes to complete…not one.
+Here’s the thing…there is not a single item on the housekeeping habits we practice every day list that takes us over 15 minutes to complete…not one.

-What makes the biggest difference in how we keep our home tidy is that we’re consistent with these tasks, every single day.
-Even on the days we don’t really feel like it.
+What makes the biggest difference in how we keep our home tidy is that we’re *consistent* with these tasks, every single day.

-What I’ve come to realize though, is that it takes us almost twice as long to get everything back in order than it does to simply maintain it every day.
+What I’ve come to realize though, is that it takes us almost *twice* as long to get everything back in order than it does to simply maintain it every day.